cryptonparody-sys/Xtension/PRIVACY_POLICY.md

 - Remove or rotate API keys any time from the **Integrations** tab.
 - Clear all preferences by deleting the extension or removing `chrome.storage.local` data for TXtension.
 - Review provider-specific privacy policies to understand how they handle submitted content.

-## Contact

-Questions or feedback?
-Fork the project and manage issues within your own distribution.

----

-Using TXtension gives you instant translations while keeping ownership of your data.
-Thanks for building with it.